Review: Art of Care at Mosaic

 Performances run through November 24 at the Mosaic Theater Company.
 Get more info here.

-This story has been updated to reflect the director's full correct full name, Derek Goldman.
+This story has been updated to reflect the director's correct full name, Derek Goldman.